garrett-thompson/coinbase-pro-automatic-investments/README.md

 │ ...waiting for deposit to complete
 │ ...waiting for deposit to complete
 └ ✅ Finished deposit of 10USD
-  ➕ Submitted order to buy 3.9800995 ETH-USD
+  ➕ Submitted order to buy 3.9800995 USD of ETH-USD
-  ➕ Submitted order to buy 1.99004 AVAX-USD
+  ➕ Submitted order to buy 1.99004 USD of AVAX-USD
-  ➕ Submitted order to buy 3.980099 SOL-USD
+  ➕ Submitted order to buy 3.980099 USD of SOL-USD
   🎉 Investments made successfully.
 ```